-- For best results and performance use HUSQVARNA twostroke oil, which is specially formulated for our two-stroke engines.
-Mixture 1:50 (2%). - Never use two-stroke oil intended for water-cooled outboard engines, sometimes referred to as outboard oil. - · Never use oil intended for four-stroke engines.
+- Always use HUSQVARNA two-stroke oil, which is specially adapted for our two-stroke engines. - HUSQVARNA provides two stroke oils adapted for different application areas and climates.
+Please contact your dealer for information about the best options for your product and area of application. - Never use two-stroke oil intended for water-cooled outboard engines, sometimes referred to as outboard oil. - Never use oil intended for four-stroke engines.